daun/processwire-dashboard/docs/getting-started.md

 Install the module by either copying the folder into your `/site/modules/` directory or installing it via the admin interface.

-Upon installation, a dashboard page is created.
-To access the dashboard, users need to have the permission `dashboard-view`.
+## Accessing the dashboard

+A new dashboard page is created when you first install the module.
+Accessing it requires the permission `dashboard-view` or superuser status.
+A link to the dashboard page is added to the user dropdown menu where supported by the admin theme.

 You can optionally [display the Dashboard as the main entry point](configuration.md#dashboard-as-entry-point) after login.